woomiz/webxr/privacy-security-explainer.md

 * Any group of `local`, `local-floor`, and `bounded-floor` reference spaces that are capable of being related to one another must share a common native origin; this restriction does not apply when `unbounded` reference spaces are also able to be created
 * `XRBoundedReferenceSpace.boundsGeometry` must be [limited](#limiting) to a reasonable distance from the reference space's native origin; the suggested default distance is 15 meters in each direction
 * Each point in the `XRBoundedReferenceSpace.boundsGeometry` must be [rounded](#rounding) sufficiently to prevent fingerprinting while still ensuring the rounded bounds geometry fits inside the original shape.
 Rounding to the nearest 5cm is suggested.
-* If the floor level is based on sensor data or is set to a non-default emulated value, the `y` value of the native origin must be [rounded](#rounding) sufficiently to prevent fingerprinting and profiling; rounding to the nearest 1cm is suggested
+* If the floor level is based on sensor data or is set to a non-default emulated value, the `y` value of the native origin must be [rounded](#rounding) sufficiently to prevent fingerprinting of lower-order bits; rounding to the nearest 1cm is suggested
 * All `XRPose` and `XRViewerPose` 6DOF pose data computed using a `bounded-floor` reference space must be [limited](#limiting) to a reasonable distance beyond the `boundsGeometry` in all directions; the suggested distance is 1 meter beyond the bounds in all directions

 If these requirements are not met, the promise returned from `XRSession.requestReferenceSpace()` must be rejected.